JuliaHealth/MedImages.jl/README.md

 I've included below in categories what needs to be done and some basic ideas on How to approach it.
 I will post it for consultations with the community and then process to create test cases where Python SimpleItk (or other) methods will be treated as a reference.
 1. Designing data structure - requirements (need to explicitly specify the most important and the rest will be just in an additional dictionary)
    * hold voxel data as a multidimensional array
-   * keep spatial metadata - origin, offset from origin,direction, spacing
+   * keep spatial metadata - origin, orientation, spacing
    * type of the image - label/CT/MRI/PET (need to construct enum for this) - frequently will be needed to be supplied manually
    * subtype of the image for example if MRI ADC/DWI/T2 etc.  (need to construct enum for this)
    * type of the voxel data (for example Float32)